truongconghiep/CarND-Behavioral-Cloning/writeup.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup.md for the project report
+* writeup.md for the project report.

 ## Data collection